 - For satisficing planning, heuristic search vastly outperforms uninformed algorithms on most domains. - For optimal planning, the difference is less pronounced.
-An efficiently implemented uninformed algorithm is not easy to beat in most domains.

 systematic search vs. local search:

 - For satisficing planning, the most successful algorithms are somewhere between the two extremes. - For optimal planning, systematic algorithms are required.